 It’s easy to ignore your work boots after you buy them but taking the time to care for your boots will make them last longer.
 Cleaning your boots once a month will keep them from wearing down inside and out.
-In this article, we’ll give you a few quick tips on how to keep your safety footwear in tip-top shape.
+In this article, we’ll give you a few quick tips on how to keep your safety footwear, like our men’s lace-up work boots, in tip-top shape.

 Clean the inside and insoles